OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### User Resets Password

-Once the user has proved their identify by providing the token (sent via an email) or code (sent via SMS or other mechanisms), they should reset their password to a new secure one.
+Once the user has proved their identity by providing the token (sent via an email) or code (sent via SMS or other mechanisms), they should reset their password to a new secure one.
 In order to secure this step, the measures that should be taken are:

 - The user should confirm the password they set by writing it twice.
 - Ensure that a secure password policy is in place, and is consistent with the rest of the application.